redhat-performance/odf-grafana/README.md

 ## Usage
-The `group_vars/all.yml` file defines a number of parameters that can be used to tweak a deploement, but normally you should need to change anything.
+The `group_vars/all.yml` file defines a number of parameters that can be used to tweak a deployment, but normally you should need to change anything.

 ### Deploying Grafana